What to Study to Become a Car Designer

 Still today, after 22 years of career, I find engineers that still do not understand why (on a project) we have different priorities compared to them.
 They reason about weight,cost efficiency and timing & their Excels charts.
 We reason about design quality, timing, cost efficiency & our sketches.

 For this reason it is not mandatory to study Mechanical Engineering and Math to become car designers.
-We learn how to use our talent at our best thanks to all creative tools availables, developing projects understanding the hard points and finding alternative solutions to propose to our colleagues another way possible.
-Our objective is to make the project without renoucing to good design quality, therefore we look for solutions that are compatible with the project expectations and are respectful of our requested design.
+We learn how to use our talent at our best thanks to all creative tools available, developing projects understanding the hard points and finding alternative solutions to propose to our colleagues another way possible.
+Our objective is to make the project without renouncing to good design quality, therefore we look for solutions that are compatible with the project expectations and are respectful of our requested design.

 © 2011 Luciano Bove